-- Fewer test questions: Exams will be shorter with fewer questions in ELA and Math. - Untimed tests: Students will have as much time as they need to finish exams at their own pace. - More teacher involvement: The state has increased the number of teachers who create and review exams. - Results not tied to evaluations: Results from the 2022 Grades 3-8 ELA and Math tests will not be used to evaluate teachers.
+- Fewer test questions: Exams will be shorter with fewer questions in ELA and Math. - Untimed tests: Students will have as much time as they need to finish exams at their own pace.

+- More teacher involvement: The state has increased the number of teachers who create and review exams. - Results not tied to evaluations: Results from the 2023 Grades 3-8 ELA and Math tests will not be used to evaluate teachers.

-We hope this information helps explain how we use the state's testing program to evaluate and measure student growth.
+We hope this information helps explain how we use the state's testing program to evaluate and measure student growth as well as a measure of our own performance.
 Also, the data collected from these tests provides us with in depth information that will assist us in guiding our academic programming.